-Blogs, podcasts, wikis, webcomics, and social networks are just a few of the ingredients of today's technology-rich library programs.
+Blogs, podcasts, wikis, webcomics, and social networks are just a few of the ingredients of today's technology-rich programs.
 This session explores a dozen key technologies along with important issues and practical strategies for their use.
 How will you "spice up" your program with emerging technology?

 Programmatic Reasons for Technology